kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 apt install crowdsec-firewall-bouncer-nftables
 ```

 From the pod use `cscli` add the bouncer and grab the token output.
-The cli should already be set up n the container.
+The cli should already be set up in the container.
 ```shell
 crowdsec-lapi-6c6679c847-v2vbn:/# cscli bouncers add vps-firewall
 ```